eeriespace/eeriespace.github.io/_posts/2021-03-27-play-report-conquered-sun-road-to-madari-2.md

 **Previously, on [part
 1 of *Road to Madari*...]({{site.baseurl}}/2021/02/12/play-report-conquered-sun-road-to-madari/)**
-Thythe is feed up with living in Akkard Strand, she decides to return where her parents live, Madari.
+Thythe is feed up with living in Akkar Strand, she decides to return where her parents live, Madari.
 She heads north-west and encounters a settlement, they reluctantly ask her to get rid of a hunter that has destroyed a floodgate which has caused a catastrophic flood in the village.
 She takes the mission and heads